33 Profitable Businesses To Start With 50k in Kenya

 25. Mpesa shop

-Although most people operate more than 50k in their Mpesa businesses, you can still work with a starting capital of 50k.
+Although most people operate more than 50k in their Mpesa businesses, you can still start with 50k.
 However, you should get the Mpesa line first.
 Some vendors will freely give you one, while others can sell one.

 After you get the line, you should find a suitable location like bus stops and busy markets.
 Depending on your county of operation, you can get a stall to pay 5k rent and a 5k business permit.